Weeds are not yield-reducing on the Jackson’s family farms and that’s how they want to keep it.

 “The rotation that has worked well here is wheat, followed by canola, then barley, then linseed.
 Linseed can dry out the profile but is important in the rotation to control root-lesion nematodes,” he says.
 “We don’t grow any summer crops so we use multiple tactics in our winter crops to keep weed numbers low.”

-Having used a conventional tined precision planter for the last 15–20 years, the Jacksons are now using a Boss precision planter with coulters on a parallelogram configuration.
+Having used a conventional tined precision planter for 15–20 years, the Jacksons now use a Boss precision planter with coulters on a parallelogram configuration.
 They are finding the trash flow is better with the coulter and they have more control over the planting depth.
-Last season they were rewarded with a chickpea crop establishing well from a planting depth of 20 cm.
+This planter enables them to establish chickpea crops from a planting depth of 20 cm.

 Brad and Peter attended the 2017 WeedSmart Week in Wagga Wagga where they were convinced of the need to reintroduce the use of pre-emergent herbicides and take every opportunity to mix and rotate herbicide modes of action.

-The Jacksons also use strategic tillage, optical sprayer technology and harvest weed seed control to reduce the risk of herbicide resistance in weeds.
-In the last few years they have introduced desiccation in chickpeas and crop-topping in canola to control late winter grasses and early summer grasses.
+The Jacksons also use strategic tillage and optical sprayer technology in fallow and desiccation in chickpeas and crop-topping in canola to control late winter grasses and early summer grasses harvest weed seed control.

 Re-introducing pre-emergent herbicides

-The seasonal conditions did not favour high efficacy in pre-emergent chemistry but the Jacksons found that they achieved better crop establishment with the coulter than would have been possible with their old planter, providing good support for the applied herbicides.
+The Jacksons find that they achieve better crop establishment with the coulter than would have been possible with their old planter, providing good support for the applied herbicides, even when seasonal conditions do not favour high efficacy in pre-emergent chemistry.

 “Optical sprayer units are fairly common in this district,” says Brad.
 “We purchased ours in 2016 mainly to manage herbicide resistance.
 We couldn’t really justify the investment based on herbicide savings alone.”

 “The desiccation or crop-topping operation is the start of our summer weed control program.
-After rain we use the broadacre sprayer to apply glyphosate plus a Group A fallow pre-emergent and then double knock with paraquat using the WEEDit,” he says.
-“It is important to start early to target barnyard grass and we are able to spray more often and target small weeds every 3 to 4 weeks if necessary with the WEEDit.
+After rain we use the broadacre sprayer to apply glyphosate plus a Group 1 [A] fallow pre-emergent and then double knock with paraquat using the WEED-IT,” he says.
+“It is important to start early to target barnyard grass and we are able to spray more often and target small weeds every 3 to 4 weeks if necessary with the WEED-IT.
 The main summer weeds here are feathertop Rhodes grass, barnyard grass, and button grass.”

-The Jacksons expect to see a reduction in herbicide costs over time through the use of the WEEDit but at the moment they are using it to apply more expensive herbicides that would be uneconomical to apply with a broadacre sprayer to control barnyard grass.
+The Jacksons expect to see a reduction in herbicide costs over time through the use of the WEED-IT and are able to justify the use of more expensive herbicides that would be uneconomical to apply with a broadacre sprayer to control barnyard grass.

 The Jacksons started no-till in 1990, retaining stubble for improved soil moisture infiltration and retention, and to reduce erosion on their black self-mulching clays.

 Although they are committed to no-till farming there is a place for strategic use of shallow cultivation with a Kelly chain.
-In March 2018 they used a Kelly chain on half the farm area to kill small weeds and close the cracks that were allowing the soil to dry out at depth.
+For example, in March 2018 they used a Kelly chain on half the farm area to kill small weeds and close the cracks that were allowing the soil to dry out at depth.

 “We used the Kelly chain after harvesting chickpea and then planted imi-tolerant canola 10 cm deep.
 The canola went on to yield 1.2–2.2 t/ha, which was a great result given the season,” says Brad.

 The Jacksons started harvest weed seed control in response to the unwelcome arrival of annual ryegrass.
-Most years they implement narrow windrow burning on about 10 per cent of their farmed area.
+Initially they would implement narrow windrow burning on about 10 per cent of their farmed area.
+The ryegrass is now well-controlled with other tactics, including the pre-emergent herbicides, and the Jacksons have not done any harvest weed seed control tactics in recent years.

-The Jacksons use a 700 mm narrow windrow chute and select paddocks based on weed pressure and crop type.
-They delay harvest until crop straw is fully dry and plan ahead for an extra header if necessary to cover the area.
-This allows for the harvester operator to go slower and cut the crop low to make sure the maximum number of weed seed heads enter the front of the header.
+“We found narrow windrow burning very successful using a 700 mm narrow windrow chute and select paddocks based on weed pressure and crop type,” says Brad.
+“We would delay harvest until the crop straw is fully dry and plan ahead for an extra header if necessary to cover the area.
+This allowed for the harvester operator to go slower and cut the crop low to make sure the maximum number of weed seed heads enter the front of the header.”

 Care is needed when doing this as the header can become blocked up, and air from the fan can blow some weed seed out to the side and away from the windrow.